Our Services

 Sleep paralysis is usually harmless, but if you experience:

 …you should speak to a doctor or sleep specialist.
-If you're concerned that symptoms like inattention, impulsivity, or hyperactivity might be affecting your sleep quality and daily functioning, Ubie's free AI-powered Attention Deficit Hyperactivity Disorder (ADHD) symptom checker can provide personalized insights in just a few minutes to help guide your next steps.
+If you're experiencing concerning symptoms and want to better understand what might be causing your sleep disruptions, you can take Ubie's free AI symptom checker to get personalized insights in just a few minutes and help determine your next steps.

 Important: Never stop or adjust medication without medical supervision and always consult a healthcare professional about any life-threatening or serious symptoms.